 Peter S. Knobel

 Shabbat services typically occur on Friday at 7:30 and on occasional Saturdays at 10:30 a.m.
-Also, on mornings when Taking Hold of Torah meets, there is a brief tefillah (prayer) moment prior to engaging in communal study.
 Please check the calendar for current listings.

 In many ways our prayerbook is reflective of our synagogue.
 We use Siddur Eit Ratzon (www.newsiddur.org) a traditional prayer book designed for those who seek spirituality and meaning beyond what they have found in conventional prayer books.